Generative AI and the Hollywood Strike

 Because it completely ignores aspects of IP rights of existing work.
 And because it completely ignores the fact that Generative AI is not really creative – it is repeating patterns it has seen before, as I was trying to demonstrate throughout the examples in this post.
 And we need to remember that AI is only as good as the data it is being fed.
 Generative AI is good at synthesizing and combining existing art, so for us as consumers, this would mean a future of synthetic films that would feel like one hundred other films that you have seen before.

-My prediction: Generative AI will evolve as assistive technology to humans in the film industry.
-We call those assistive technologies Copilots.
+My prediction: AI will evolve as assistive technology to humans in the film industry.

 But humans will continue to drive the creative work.
 Humans that innovate, that see things differently, that think out-of-the-box, imagine new worlds, invent new paradigms, create new works of art, tell stories that were never told before, and inspire people all around the world.
 Humans that put their soul into each character they bring to life.